Golden 1 Credit Union Review: Large California Credit Union Offers Wide Selection of Fee-Free Accounts and Good APYs

 Golden 1 Credit Union vs. Wells Fargo

 Wells Fargo has a fairly robust rewards program — something Golden 1 has yet to add to its arsenal.
-However, Golden 1 Credit Union dominates Wells Fargo when it comes to CD rates, with Wells Fargo listing a top CD rate of only 0.02%.
+However, Golden 1 Credit Union dominates when it comes to CD rates, with Wells Fargo listing a top CD rate of only 0.02%.

 Golden 1 Credit Union vs. Chase Bank

-Golden 1 is no match when it comes to branch access versus Chase, which offers 4,700 branches across the United States, so it’s a much better choice for customers who prefer a national reach.
+Chase has more than 4,700 branches across the United States, so it’s a much better choice for customers who prefer a national reach.
 But Golden 1 Credit Union tops Chase when it comes to fee-free accounts and APYs, particularly on checking and CD accounts.

 Golden 1 Credit Union vs. Bank of America

-Bank of America’s greatest strength over Golden 1 Credit Union, besides its accessibility in 50 states, is its investment arm, Merrill Lynch.
-Investors can make commission-free trades using the Merrill Edge program or work with a full-service financial advisor.
-But Golden 1 takes the crown over Bank of America when it comes to APYs on its accounts.
+Bank of America’s investment arm, Merrill Lynch, lets investors make commission-free trades using the Merrill Edge program or by working with a full-service financial advisor.
+Golden 1 takes the crown over Bank of America when it comes to APYs on its accounts.